hexian000/kcptun-libev/README.md

 "obfs": "// name here"
 ```

+Currently only one obfuscator implemented: `dpi/tcp-wnd`.
+It behaves like a HTTP service and cannot be probed without knowing the pre-shared key.

 With obfuscator enabled, kcptun-libev will directly send IP packets over raw sockets.
 Therefore, Linux capability [CAP_NET_RAW](https://man7.org/linux/man-pages/man7/capabilities.7.html) is required.
 For example, the following command may works on some Linux distributions:

 ```sh